Local Programs

 Soil Testing

 Homeowners and farmers can submit soil samples to the Soil Testing Laboratory at Virginia Tech by picking up soil sample boxes at the Suffolk Extension Office.
 We will provide you with the application form and instructions for taking the soil sample and mailing to the lab.
-A report will be mailed to you from the Soil Testing Lab with recommendations for the plant/crop you plan to grow.
-Soil samples generally take two weeks to receive a report back via email.
+A report will be emailed to you from the Soil Testing Lab with recommendations for the plant/crop you plan to grow.

 Other Programs